MichaelDieuveuille/vpn-configuration/README.md

 <img width="2559" height="1247" alt="Screenshot 2025-11-11 205215" src="https://github.com/user-attachments/assets/e4c219d8-63e7-4e1f-aa8c-e502e2c41d29" />

 <p>
-Before introducing the VPN, the VM’s baseline network configuration was tested.
-Using a web browser, the site <code>whatismyipaddress.com</code> was accessed to identify the VM’s current public IP address and its associated geographic location.
+Once inside the VM, open a web browser and navigate to https://whatismyipaddress.com/.
+View the IP information displayed and record it in Notepad or on a piece of paper for later reference.
 This served as the “before” snapshot — the IP typically corresponded to the Azure data center region (e.g., US East 2, Virginia) where the VM resided.
 </p>
 <br />